-9 Is the reach of the law limited to PII owners and processors of PII established or operating in the jurisdiction?
+10 Is the reach of the law limited to PI owners and processors of physically established or operating in your jurisdiction, or does the law have extraterritorial effect?

 The PDPL makes no differentiation between data subjects who are nationals or not.
 The PDPL applies to all natural persons whose personal data are processed.